 Expect the opportunity to see lions, elephants, rhinos and giraffes, as well as rare bird species.
 Hluhluwe-IMfolozi Game Reserve is a must for any wildlife fan, said to be the oldest reserve in Africa.
 Elephant lovers must head to the north-east to see the creatures roaming Tembe Elephant Park, which is close by to Ndumo Game Reserve.

 Birders rejoice at uKhahlamba-Drakensberg Park, which is protected for its significant population of endangered or rare species, including the wattled crane, vultures (bearded and cape) and the yellow breasted pipit.
 Over 164 birds have been spotted in the region.
-It's also a UNESCO World Heritage Site, as the home of San Rock Art, a large collection of rock paintings dating back to the 1800s.
+It's also a UNESCO World Heritage Site, as it's the home of San Rock Art, a large collection of rock paintings dating back to the 1800s.

 East Africa also offers ample wildlife opportunities in September.
 Of course, the earlier you visit in September, the better, so you've missed the August rush, but you're also not risking early rains washing the animals out of the park and into the outskirts of the reserves.

-The Serengeti is famous for its wildlife.
-It can still be busy in September.
-You won't have much luck with the wildebeest migration (June to July) across the Grumeti River, but you will have better luck with the overall wildlife population.
+Tanzania has two national parks you simply must visit, if you love animals.
+Tarangire National Park provides wildlife watchers with an excellent chance of enjoying an elephant sighting in the wild, as they group together around the Tarangire River.
+The Serengeti can still be busy in September and you won't have much luck with the wildebeest migration (June to July) across the Grumeti River, but you will have better luck with the overall wildlife population.
 Leopards, lions and more of the Big Five await.

 For something a bit different, embrace the beautiful spring season in Mozambique's premier national park, the so-called 'Serengeti of the south'.

 Birders won't be disappointed either, and you may spot a Nile crocodile or two around Lake Urema and its varying lagoons.
-14 African wild dogs were also re-introduced to Gorongosa in 2018, so keep your eyes peeled.
+Fourteen African wild dogs were also re-introduced to Gorongosa in 2018, so keep your eyes peeled.
 One creature you may not spot?
 A zebra.
 They're rare – apparently, there are just a few roaming the park.